cameric/slate/source/index.html.md

 </aside>

 <aside class="warning">
-The request MUST BE sent with the header `Content-Type: multipart/form-data`.
+The request **MUST BE** sent with by standard file upload, which will include a header of `Content-Type: multipart/form-data`.
 Otherwise the post will not be created!
 </aside>